n-Il/MTGD/README.md

 - Run MTGD with the '-load' flag.
 This will generate some stats.
 - Run MTGD with the '-compile' flag.
 This will generate a more rich spreadsheet with the entire collection data.
 - More features will come with time.

+### Convert your collection back into a spreadsheet
+- You must have a mycollection.json file
+- Run MTGD with the '-showcreate' flag, a show_create_sheet.csv file will be generated

+### Run A Query on your collection
+- Use the '-q' flag followed by your query
+- NOTE: This is realy inefficient if your query is a HUGE subset, for example 't:creature', I will write custom logic for queries that are simple in the future that will speed up this operation.
+- NOTE: Queries which include special characters like '>' that redirect output are not currently handled

 ## Contact Us
 At this point in the project, please feel free to open an issue on github for non-serious matters.
 The example sheet from the '-help' dialogue also includes an email you are welcome to use.